The first set of photos presented here are of scenes in the 39+ square feet of scenery that I prepared for judging for the NMRA

 Achievment Program Scenery certificate.
 Some of the photos were taken during the scenery development process.

-Scenery Section 3 is located in one of the corners of the layout and is not as large as Section 1.
+Section 3 is located in the SW corner of the layout and is not as large as Section 1.
 The near edge of Section 3 is about 34-inches

 back from the edge of the fascia.
 Which means that some of the details shown in the photos below are not as viewable from the floor of the